ArseniBarsegyan/TestDoc/README.md

 ## Workflow:
 **Add new screen in app**

+AssigmentManagerMobile.Core:
-- Create new ViewModel in AssigmentManagerMobile.Core/ViewModels folder
+- Create new ViewModel in AssigmentManagerMobile.Core/ViewModels folder.
 - Your view model should extend BaseViewModel.
 - If you're going to use navigation data, extend BaseViewModel<TNavigationData>.
 - All required services should be injected into view model's constructor.